PHILIP L. (PHIL) SZOSTAK, FAIA (1953-)

 2014 - The Thomas (Tom) and Jennifer Hahn House, aka House in Trillium Forest, aka Trillium House, 4253 Kingfisher Lane, Durham NC.
 Located in Orange County.
 Won an AIANC Merit Award.
 Sold in 2019 to Gary Faerber and Kathleen Cooney.
 Renovated in 2021 by Szostak.
 Bottom two photos by Daniel Perrin.

 2015 - The Walter and Gerda Hanek House, aka the Audi House, 2024 Starterwood Lane, Hillsborough NC.
 Commissioned in 2010.
 Initial construction by Spyglass Building Company.
 Tonic Construction took over as builder in early 2014 and completed the house in 2015.
 Video.
-For sale in 2022.
+Sold in 2023 to J. M. Thibodeau and Zachary S. Wiener.

 2014 - aka the Durham City Residence, Pinecrest Road, Durham NC.
 Unbuilt.